DHTMLX/gantt-docs/data/desktop/dnd.md

 });
 ~~~

-Dragging tasks together with their dependent tasks
+Dragging dependent tasks together with independent tasks
 -------------------------------------------

 There are several ways of implementing tasks moving with their dependent tasks.
-You can read about all of them in the desktop/dragging_dependent_tasks.md chapter.
+You can read about all of them in a separate article desktop/dragging_dependent_tasks.md.

 @index:
 - desktop/dragging_dependent_tasks.md